Labor Cost to Install Hardwood Stairs Explained

 1. Staircase Configuration

-• Straight-flight stairs demand fewer cuts and less trim work, often requiring 20-30 % fewer crew hours than U- or L-shaped designs.
+• Straight-flight stairs require fewer cuts and less trim work, often needing 20-30% fewer crew hours than U- or L-shaped designs.

 • Open risers and floating designs add time for structural blocking, concealed fasteners, and sanding on multiple faces.